Bayreuth researchers discover new high-pressure material and solve a puzzle of the periodic table.

 Determining structure with particle accelerators

 It took truly extreme conditions to produce black nitrogen.
-The compression pressure was 1.4 million times the pressure of the Earth’s atmosphere, and the temperature exceeded 4,000 degrees Celsius.
+The compression pressure was 1.4 million times the pressure of the Earth’s atmosphere, and the temperature exceeded 4,000 degrees Celsius (7,200 degrees Fahrenheit).
 To find out how atoms arrange themselves under these conditions, the Bayreuth scientists cooperated with the German Electron Synchrotron (DESY) in Hamburg and the Advanced Photon Source (APS) at the Argonne National Laboratory in the USA.
 Here, X-rays generated by particle acceleration were fired at the compressed samples.
 “We were surprised and intrigued by the measurement data suddenly providing us with a structure characteristic of black phosphorus.
 Further experiments and calculations have since confirmed this finding.
 This means there is no doubt about it: nitrogen is, in fact, not an exceptional element, but follows the same golden rule of the periodic table as carbon and oxygen do,” says Laniel, who came to the University of Bayreuth in 2019 as an Alexander von Humboldt Foundation research fellow.

 Reference: “High-Pressure Polymeric Nitrogen Allotrope with the Black Phosphorus Structure” by Dominique Laniel, Bjoern Winkler, Timofey Fedotenko, Anna Pakhomova, Stella Chariton, Victor Milman, Vitali Prakapenka, Leonid Dubrovinsky and Natalia Dubrovinskaia, 28 May 2020, Physical Review Letters.